Tether (cryptocurrency): U.S. Commodity Futures Trading Commission (CFTC)

 On 5 December 2017, the U.S. Commodity Futures Trading Commission (prosecution) issued subpoenas to Bitfinex and Tether Limited concerning the backing of minted USD₮.
 Before 25 February 2019, Tether Limited's terms stated: "Every tether is always backed 1-to-1, by traditional currency held in our reserves.
 So 1 USDT is always equivalent to 1 USD."
 After 25 February 2019, Tether Limited revised their terms to instead claim that "Tether Tokens are 100% backed by Tether's Reserves", defining said "reserves" as "traditional currency and cash equivalents and, from time to time, may include other assets and receivables from loans made by Tether to third parties, which may include affiliated entities."
 On 30 April 2019, iFinex (defendant)—the parent company of Tether Limited and the Bitfinex cryptocurrency exchange—issued an affidavit asserting that minted USD₮ was 74% backed by a narrow definition of cash and cash equivalents, with the remaining 26% supposedly backed by other assets.

-On 15 October 2021, Tether Limited paid a fine of US$41.6 million for inaccurately claiming that minted USD₮ were 100% backed by fiat USD when they were not—even by Tether Limited's affidavit, they were only backed by a combination of fiat USD and other assets such as "unsecured receivables, commercial papers, funds held by third parties, and other non-fiat assets" (supposedly at 100% in total).
+On 15 October 2021, Tether Limited paid a fine of US$41.6 million for inaccurately claiming that minted USD₮ were 100% backed by fiat USD when they were not—even by Tether Limited's affidavit, they were only backed by a combination of fiat USD and other assets such as "unsecured receivables, commercial papers, funds held by third parties, and other non-fiat assets", which the company stated to total 100%.
 Tether Limited responded by revising their claims to state: "All Tether tokens are pegged at 1-to-1 with a matching fiat currency and are backed 100% by Tether's reserves."
 From 2017 to 2022, Tether Limited released assurance reports, including in September 2017, June 2018, November 2018, February 2021, March 2021, April 2021, June 2021, September 2021, and May 2022, attesting to the 100% backing of minted USD₮.
 In May 2021, Tether published a report showing that 2.9% of Tether was backed by fiat USD, with over 49.6% backed by commercial paper, and the remaining amount backed by other assets.
-Tether Limited continues to refuse to allow an independent audit to verify its claims of full backing.
-In October 2022, Tether reported reducing its commercial paper holdings to zero, replacing them with U.S. treasury bills.
+Tether completed a full independent financial-statement audit in 2026.
+In August of that year, KPMG U.S. completed an audit of Tether International's 2025 financial statements and issued an unqualified opinion.
+Tether reported reducing its commercial paper holdings to zero, replacing them with U.S. treasury bills.